USTLibraries/Discovery-Loader-Widget/README.md

 ## Get Started

-1. Use a DIV tag from one of the example HTML files.
+1. Use a DIV tag from one of the example HTML files
 2. Customize the custom variables in primo.js
 3. Then add a script source to primo.js
-4. CSS will be included automatically!
-But if you wish to load the css into a main css file, go ahead (it checks so it won't do it twice!)
+4. Either include a `<link>` to the primo.css file in `HEAD` or include the contents of the primo.css file in your main css

 ## Installation

-1. Download and customize the primo.js file (see JavaScript Customization below)
+1. Download and customize the primo.js file (see JavaScript Customization below.
+Only update `cssFile`, `configSettings`, and `configAttributes`)
 2. Download and customize the primo.css file (basically the color of the button at the very least unless you like purple)
 3. Place primo.js and primo.css on your server
-4. Add DIV HTML, JavaScript src, and (optional) CSS link to your pages.
+4. Add DIV HTML, JavaScript src, and CSS link to your pages
 5. Be sure the links in your DIV tags point to your main discovery search page (not results)

 ### Customize primo.js

 The block of code below is an example of all you need to customize the basic features.
 You can add additional settings from the `defaultSettings` and `defaultAttributes`.
-You may also add attributes in the DIV tag.
+You may also add `data-` attributes in the DIV tag to customize on-the-fly.

 ```javascript
 /* Required ! - update to your settings */